-APOLLO TIMP Gulp, 2024 neck piece made from sterling silver, snake vertebra and red brass.
-8" x 8" x 1" View more on his website and Instagram: https://jamesapollotimp.wixsite.com/home or @mirkerlurker Apollo Timp is a Midwestern metalsmith pursuing a Bachelor of the Fine Arts degree at the University of Iowa.
+Apollo Timp is a Midwestern metalsmith pursuing a Bachelor of the Fine Arts degree at the University of Iowa.
 He is interested in rural masculinity, creepy crawlies, and abstract constructions.
 He will be exhibiting at SNAG's Exhibition In Focus: LGBTQIA+/BIPOC.

-LONNA KELLER Remembering Who I Am, 2024 Head piece made from recycled plastic, anodized aluminum, sodalite, and amethyst.
-20" x 20" x 18" View more on her website and Instagram: www.lonnakellerdesigns.com or @lonnakellerdesigns Lonna Keller received a BFA and BS from Nebraska Wesleyan University and an MFA from the University of Iowa.
-Pushing the boundaries of traditional jewelry into wearable sculpture, she combines anodized aluminum and other metals with recycled plastic and gemstones.
-Her artwork has been included in many national and international exhibitions and is in the permanent collections of the Renwick Gallery of the National Museum of American Art, Smithsonian Institution, Washington, DC, and the Museum of Arts and Design, New York, NY.
-Lonna is currently a professor at the University of Iowa.
-STEVE MCGUIRE Titanium Winter Mid-tail Adventure Fat Bike, 2023 bike frame made from anodized titanium 6' x 3' x 1' View more his website or Instagram: www.designbuildride.com or @designbuildrideuiowa

-Steve McGuire is Professor of Jewelry & Metal Arts, and he specializes in handmade bicycles.
-He received the Single Track award for best mountain bike of 2017 at Bespoked, the international handmade bike show, Bristol, UK.
-His current projects are, Design, Build, Ride, Arctic Lapland - Sweden, Finland, Norway, and Design, Build, Ride, Between Volcanos and Glaciers funded with a University of lowa Arts and Humanities Award.
+Gulp, 2024 neck piece cast from sterling silver, snake vertebrae, red brass $8" \times 8" \times 1"$

+BETHANY LARANDA WOOD

+Bethany Laranda Wood received her MFA in Jewelry and Metal Arts from the University of Iowa and her BFA in Metalsmithing and Jewelry Design from Texas Tech University.
+She is currently the Instructional Services Specialist for the Jewelry and Metal Arts program at the UI.
+Her work focuses on connections between place and person, translation of ephemera to enduring forms, and the relationship between the natural and manmade.
+Her work has been featured in many National exhibitions including Craft Forms, in Wayne, PA, and Materials Hard+Soft in Denton, TX.

+Space and Meaning, 2024 necklace made from oxidized sterling silver, brass $20" \times 7" \times 0.5"$

+KEE-HO YUEN

+PROFFSSOR

-KEE-HO YUEN "You think a map would help." , 2024 brooch made from Anodized aluminum, silver (nickel and gold plated), brass, acrylic paint.
-3" x 0.75" x 2.25" View more her website: https://antoniabaafi96.wixsite.com/toniabaafiarts Kee-ho Yuen received a B.A. from The Chinese University of Hong Kong and an M.F.A. in Metalsmithing and Jewelry from The University of Iowa.
+Kee-ho Yuen received a B.A. from The Chinese University of Hong Kong and an M.F.A. in Metalsmithing and Jewelry from The University of Iowa.
 He recently retired and is now professor emeritus of the Jewelry and Metal Arts program at the University of Iowa.

 Inspired by Chinese literature and personal experience, Kee-ho's work is a quest to whimsically comment on human emotions and interactions.
 Kee-ho employs an eclectic use of advanced 3-D computer modeling, CNC machining, to traditional fabrications and enameling.

 Work by Kee-ho has been acquired by the permanent collections of many museums around the world including, the Victoria and Albert Museum, London, United Kingdom; the Renwick Gallery of the Smithsonian American Art Museum, Washington DC; the Museum of Arts and Design, New York, NY and the Racine Art Museum, Racine, WI.

+You think a map would help, 2024

+brooch made from anodized aluminum, silver (nickel and gold plated), brass, acrylic paint $3" \times 0.75" \times 2.25"$

+UNIVERSITY STATEMENT

-UNIVERSITY MESSAGE The University of Iowa has long been a pioneer in the field of art and art history, thanks to its innovative educational philosophy known as the "Iowa Idea."
+The University of lowa has long been a pioneer in the field of art and art history, thanks to its innovative educational philosophy known as the "lowa Idea."
 This philosophy emphasizes the practical combining of theoretical knowledge with the production of artwork, making it a unique and effective approach to art education.
-One of the most notable products of the Iowa Idea was the nation's first MFA program, where students began admittance in 1940.
+One of the most notable products of the lowa Idea was the nation's first MFA program, where students began admittance in 1940.
 The emphasis on innovation in studio artmaking and art history has led to groundbreaking advancements in both fields.

 Nearly 100 years after its inception, the University's commitment to fostering the lowa Idea remains strong.
 State-of-the-art facilities and equipment, as well as collaborations with other departments and institutions such as the College of Engineering and the Stanley Museum of Art, demonstrate this dedication to pushing boundaries and creating new possibilities in art education.

 This collection of work from students, faculty, and staff represents the wide scope of practice encouraged within the Jewelry and Metal Arts area, blending technology with traditional techniques, fine craft with contemporary application, and material exploration with interactive forms that are at the heart of the "lowa Idea."
-COVER IMAGE Remembering Who I Am Lonna Keller, 2024 THE IOWA IDEA A presentation of Jewelry and Metal Arts